 Start Your Recovery Today

-Once a patient self-admits drug abuse, wants to seek addiction treatment and is committed to recovery, the next step is to explore all prescription drug addiction treatment options.
+Once a patient self-admits to substance abuse, wants to seek addiction treatment and is committed to recovery, the next step is to explore all prescription drug addiction treatment options.
 The length of drug addiction rehab will vary depending on the specific drug use.
-Prescription drug addiction treatment will incorporate different practices, which include:
+Prescription drug abuse treatment will incorporate different practices, which include:

 - Normally, the first step of drug abuse rehab will be a medical detox.
-This is when the addiction treatment staff purges the patient’s body of drugs and alcohol while managing their withdrawal symptoms during the process.
+This is when medical professionals purge the patient’s body of drugs and alcohol while managing their withdrawal symptoms during the process.

-- Behavioral therapy is a type of talk therapy that works well in addiction treatment.
+- Behavioral therapy is a type of talk therapy that works well in prescription drug rehab.
 Group, individual, or family therapy can help patients identify their addiction root causes, help prepare mended relationships, and acquire healthy coping skills.

 - Medication-assisted treatment uses medications to manage withdrawals, prevent relapse, and treat anxiety, depression and other co-occurring mental health disorders.